Today we’re building new growth businesses through a combination of technology, information, and the unleashing of human creativity.

-FPG is an analytics and strategic advisory group.
+FPG is a data analytics and strategic advisory group.
 We’ve been hired by some of the finest companies, from venture backed startups to enterprise organizations, to help them reach their objectives and identify their “WHY” in dynamically evolving environments and a connected world.

-Our focus is on leveraging the power of data and neuro-data science, to connect customer higher value needs and new value creation to business performance.
+Our focus is on leveraging the power of data and neuro-data science, to connect customer higher value needs and new value creation to agile and informed business performance.

-We have achieved up to 10 percent sales and customer base growth for our clients, up to 5 percent higher return on sales, a margin uplift of 1 to 2 percent, and increased revenues by 20 percent.
+We’ve achieved up to 10 percent sales and customer base growth for our clients, up to 7 percent higher return on sales, a margin uplift of 1 to 2 percent, and increased revenues by 24 percent.

-Our objectives are centered on leveraging information and human creativity to build a foundation for sustained growth and move our clients into the future, particularly as it relates to four key areas of performance:
+Our objectives are centered on leveraging information and human creativity to build a foundation for sustained growth and move our clients into the future, particularly as it relates to five key areas of performance:

-2. Prioritizing the need for continuous creation of new value beyond the commodity product and service and on the development of unique and deeply engaging customer experiences (CX).
+3. Establishing a practice for continuous creation of new customer value beyond the commodity product and service to the development of unique and deeply engaging customer experiences (CX).
 Essentially viewing the business as a value creation engine for customers.

-3. Simplifying processes by eliminating irrelevant complexity that needlessly deplete human and economic resources, slows responsiveness, and muddies decision making.
+4. Simplifying processes and eliminating irrelevant complexity and inputs that needlessly deplete human and economic resources, slows responsiveness, and muddies decision making.
 The priority is to enable people to focus on what matters most in the context of achieving the desired outcomes. < = >

-When we untangle and deliver the right data and focus on what matters to customers, business teams get clear on the key drivers of market growth and customer value creation, people make better decisions with better information, engage more deeply, execute with greater confidence, and outperform.
+When we deliver the right data and focus on what matters to customers, business teams get clear on the key drivers of growth, people make better decisions with better information, they engage more deeply, execute with greater confidence, and they outperform.

 HUMAN is a collaborative workshop void of irrelevant complexity, driven by experience, intellect, and creative diversity, that moves across a discipline scale from data to execution.